michaelmalick/phd-thesis/2_introduction/intro.md

 ~5-10 pages
 -->

-Date: 27 April 2016
+Date: 28 April 2016

 # General Introduction

-Demographic rates of exploited marine and anadromous fish populations vary over time and space by orders of magnitude, with 10-fold changes not being unusual.
-Such large spatial and temporal variability in population dynamics creates risks for management agencies, fish stocks, and communities that rely on these fish populations for economic and cultural prosperity.
-For example, abrupt changes in the productivity of an expoited fish stock can have important management and conservation implications if they are not detected quickly because they can mislead managers about the status of a stock or appropriate management actions to take [@Walters1987a; @Vert-pre2013a].
-Fundamental to minimizing these risks is development of a quantitative understanding of the drivers of the observed variability in stock productivity.
+Productivity[^1] of exploited marine and anadromous fish populations vary over time and space by orders of magnitude, with 10-fold changes not being unusual.
+Despite more than 100 years of research, there are still large uncertainties about the underlying drivers of this variability.
+These uncertainties create risks for management agencies, fish stocks, and communities that rely on these fish populations for economic and cultural prosperity.
+For example, abrupt and persistent changes in the productivity of an exploited fish stock can have important management and conservation implications if they are not anticipated or detected quickly because they can mislead scientists and decision-makers about the status of a stock or appropriate management actions to take [@Walters1987a; @Vert-pre2013a].
+Fundamental to minimizing these risks is development of a quantitative understanding of the drivers of the observed variability.

 It is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity.
 However, the